MU Health Care has a variety of multidisciplinary clinics with professionals trained to address your child’s special needs.

 The clinic is in the Thompson Center at 205 Portland St. For more information, call 573-884-6052.

 Spina Bifida/Spinal Defects Clinic: We see a wide range of children with spinal defects diagnoses such as spina bifida, spinal cord trauma and tethered spinal cord.
 Our providers will make recommendations to improve daily living and function, including equipment, bracing, splinting, home exercise programs and home modifications.
-The clinic is staffed by a developmental pediatrician, pediatric physiatrist, pediatric neurosurgeon, pediatric orthopedic surgeon, pediatric urologist, physical therapist, occupational therapist and orthotist.
+The clinic is staffed by a developmental pediatrician, pediatric physiatrist, pediatric neurosurgeon, pediatric orthopaedic surgeon, pediatric urologist, physical therapist, occupational therapist and orthodontist.

 The clinic is located in the Pediatric and Adolescent Specialty Clinic at 404 Keene St., Suite 101.
 For more information, call 573-884-6052.